Therapeutic Boarding Schools Helping West Virginia Families

-Asheville Academy helps young girls from West Virginia deal with their emotional and behavioral struggles in a supportive therapeutic environment.
-Our program, one of the leading therapeutic boarding schools, combines evidence-based therapeutic techniques, accredited academics, and caring staff to help girls from West Virginia find success.
-Asheville Academy may be located in Western North Carolina, but it is one of the nation’s top therapeutic boarding schools and has helped families from West Virginia.
+Asheville Academy provides a therapeutic environment for young girls from West Virginia who are struggling with emotional and behavioral issues.
+As a leading therapeutic boarding school, our program combines evidence-based therapeutic techniques, accredited academics, and caring staff to help girls from West Virginia find success.
+Although Asheville Academy is located in Asheville, North Carolina, it is still a top therapeutic boarding school for West Virginia families.

 Finding Help for Your Daughter with a West Virginia Therapeutic Boarding School

-Asheville Academy is a top therapeutic boarding school that offers accredited academics for students who have struggled in traditional school settings.
+As a top reviewed therapeutic boarding school, Asheville Academy provides accredited academics to all girls.
 We offer a small learning environment to meet each student’s abilities, study habits, and motivations and are recognized by the State of North Carolina as a certified non-public school.
-With a small class size, we give each girl more specialized assistance and lesson plans.
-Our positive and supportive environment allows girls to achieve academic success based on personalized learning approaches.
+As our student-teacher ratio is small, we are able to give each girl more specialized assistance and lesson plans.
+This personalized learning approach allows us to help girls achieve academic success in a positive environment.

-Certified by the Commissions on Accreditation of Rehabilitation Facilities (CARF), Asheville Academy’s therapeutic boarding school provides the top level of therapeutic care for West Virginia girls and their families.
+Asheville Academy provides the top level of therapeutic care for West Virginia girls and their families as a therapeutic boarding school certified by the Commissions on Accreditation of Rehabilitation Facilities (CARF).
 Specifically designed for young girls ages 10 to 14, our focus specializes in helping West Virginia girls struggling with depression, anxiety, grief, defiance or underperformance.

 Our Therapeutic Approach

-Many families and their daughters have achieved lasting change and success at Asheville Academy.
-Some of our unique therapeutic techniques include Equine Therapy, DBT, and Group Therapy.
-West Virginia girls are a part of a comfortable and nurturing home-like community with multiple therapeutic facilities on our campus.
+Asheville Academy for Girls has helped hundreds of families and their daughters achieve lasting change and success.
+Our unique therapeutic methods include techniques such as Equine Therapy, DBT, and Group Therapy.
+With our multiple therapeutic facilities, West Virginia girls are a part of a home-like community, that is comfortable and nurturing.
 Girls learn new ways to interact with peers, adults, and their families in our safe and comfortable setting.
-For more information about how Asheville Academy for Girls helps families from West Virginia, call 800.264.8709.
+To learn more about our beautiful North Carolina campus and the support we provide, call 800.264.8709!